Bidens visiting Surfside condo collapse site, will meet with families of those missing

 Miami condo collapse's toll is 18 dead and 145 unaccounted for

-President Biden is heading to Florida Thursday as search and rescue efforts at the Champlain Towers South condo building collapse site enter their second week, with 18 confirmed dead and 145 still unaccounted for.
+President Biden is meeting with officials in Florida Thursday as search and rescue efforts at the Champlain Towers South condo building collapse site have been temporarily halted over structural concerns, with 18 confirmed dead and 145 still unaccounted for.

-Biden and first lady Jill Biden are set to meet with Miami-Dade County Mayor Daniella Levine Cava, Florida Gov. Ron DeSantis and other local officials in Surfside.
+Biden and first lady Jill Biden are first meeting with Miami-Dade County Mayor Daniella Levine Cava, Florida Gov. Ron DeSantis and other local officials in Surfside.

-They then will meet with first responders and search and rescue teams before visiting the families of those still awaiting word on the status of their loved ones.
+They then will visit first responders and search and rescue teams before meeting with the families of those still awaiting word on the status of their loved ones.

 LIVE UPDATES: SURFSIDE COLLAPSE DEATH TOLL REACHES 18